 Antihemophilic Factor (Recombinant) Plasma/Albumin-Free (an-tee-hee-moe-FIL-ik FAK-tor (re-KOM-bin-ant) PLAZ-ma/al-BYOO-min-free)

-Prevents and controls bleeding episodes in people who have hemophilia A (classic hemophilia), including bleeding during surgery.
-This medicine is blood clotting Factor VIII.
+Prevents and controls bleeding episodes in people who have hemophilia A (classic hemophilia).
+Also prevents bleeding problems from happening as often.

 There may be other brand names for this medicine.